Auto, American Samoa

 Auto is a village in the east of Tutuila Island, American Samoa.
 It is located at the western end of Faga'itua Bay, immediately east of Alega.

+Auto Valley is situated near the entrance of Faga'itua Bay.
+To the northwest of the valley, Palapala Mountain rises to an elevation of 395 meters.

 It is home to ancient burial sites.